Kroll Artifact Parser And Extractor (KAPE)

 Kroll Responder

 Stop cyberattacks.
-Kroll Responder managed detection and response is powered by a team of seasoned IR experts and frontline threat intelligence to deliver unrivaled protection.
+Kroll’s managed detection and response services are powered by an elite team of seasoned cyber risk experts and frontline threat intelligence to deliver unrivaled response.